wso2/docs-is/en/docs/develop/hosting-authentication-endpoint-on-a-different-server.md

     identity.server.origin=https://localhost:9443
     ```

-10. Uncomment following section in `<WEBAPP_HOME>/authenticationendpoint/WEB-INF/web.xml` and point to identity server URLs.
+10. Uncomment the following section in the `<WEBAPP_HOME>/authenticationendpoint/WEB-INF/web.xml` file and point to the identity server URLs.

     ``` xml
     ...